-The Poirot series is set in the 1930’s and we were admiring the art deco items from the time.
-My mother noticed the tea set from the episode we were watching and said it looked a lot like the dishes they’d had when she was a child.
-They were milky green, a bit transclucent and lovely.
-Before we left the Philippines she looked all over for another set but could never find any.
-For the last 27 years since we moved to Australia she had looked for these dishes at homeware and department stores but still could not find them.
+The Poirot series is set in the 1930’s and as we were watching the episode, my mother commented on the beauty of the art deco items from the time.
+My mother noticed a particular tea set from the episode and she said it looked a lot like the set they’d had when she was a child.
+They were milky green, slightly transclucent and lovely.
+Before we left the Philippines she had looked all over for another set but could never find any.
+For the last 27 years since we emigrated to Australia she had looked for these dishes at home-ware and department stores but still could not find them.

 So, when she mentioned it to me, I did a little bit of research the intuitive 2015 way……Google!
 Within minutes, we solved the mystery of the green dishes.
 My grandfather had worked as an aircraft mechanic in an American airbase prior to the Philippines’ independence from US colonization in 1946 and the subsequent establishment of our own national airport.
 Consequently my grandfather sometimes bought American-made products including the jadeite plates .
 As the plates were not produced in either Philippines or Australia, my mother could not find them after we moved.
 However, they were mass produced in the US and were inexpensive during the 1930s- 1970’s.
 They were manufactured by McKee (the first to produce these), Jeanette Glass Company and Anchor Hocking.
 Mosser Glass produces more modern jadeite pieces.

 My search in sites like Ebay and Etsy led me to vintage jadeite plates while in Amazon.com I found a variety of new and old.
 They are collectable items these days and although they were reasonably priced, they turned out a little bit expensive in terms of postage and currency conversion.